Table of Contents

 Upload spreadsheets

 Good news!
-You can now upload your existing data or 'legacy data' directly to MERMAID using the mermaidr R package.
+You can now upload your existing data or 'legacy data' directly to MERMAID using our R package mermaidr.

-If you are new to MERMAID but have data from past surveys in other formats, you may be trying to figure out how to import your legacy data into MERMAID.
-The mermaidr package is a way to ingest your old data into MERMAID.
+If you are new to MERMAID and have existing data from past surveys in other formats that you would like to add to MERMAID, you can use our R package mermaidr to upload this old data into MERMAID.

-Ingesting data should only be used for legacy data.
-For an ongoing project, it is easier to use the app directly.
+The workflow for uploading data should only be used for existing 'legacy' data.
+For an ongoing project, it is easier and better to enter your underwater observations directly in the app.

 The ingestion workflow.